 The Treatment Process

 If you have severely damaged or decayed teeth, or are missing one or more teeth, dental implants may be right for you.
-At our Pittsburgh area dental practice, we specialize in dental implant reconstructions and restorations; for the surgical placement of implants, however, we refer patients to an experienced and qualified surgeon in the area.
+At our Pittsburgh area dental practice in Monroeville, PA, we specialize in dental implant reconstructions and restorations; for the surgical placement of implants, however, we refer patients to an experienced and qualified surgeon in the area.
 The surgical process (which can be performed under local anesthetic, IV sedation or general anesthesia for the patient’s comfort) involves the drilling of a pilot hole in the edentulous site of the jaw (or the location of the dental gap).
 Once this pilot hole is drilled, it is enlarged so that room can be made for the dental implant.
 The dental implant is then screwed into the jaw bone, and the gum tissue is sutured over top of it.
 As titanium is a neutral element, the bone slowly fuses with the implant post, forming a secure bond.
 Once the posts have been placed, temporary prosthetics will act as placeholders.

-When the dental implants have fully fused with the jaw bone and the healing process is complete, you will return to the Center for Dental Excellence to have your permanent dental implant restorations placed.
+When the dental implants have fully fused with the jaw bone and the healing process is complete, you will return to the Center for Dental Excellence in Monroeville, PA, to have your permanent dental implant restorations placed.
 We will utilize dental crowns, dental bridges, or dentures, depending on your needs.
 If you are missing most or all of your teeth, you will likely have just a few implants placed in strategic locations, and these will anchor bridges or implant-supported dentures.
 This greatly reduces cost and treatment time.
 If a dental implant is being used to fill in a single dental gap, a crown will be affixed atop the post.
 Regardless of the prosthetic used, we take great care to ensure that the restoration is functional, comfortable, and aesthetically pleasing.

 It is our goal to deliver dental implants that will last you for many years and for you to achieve the most optimal results.